Low back pain - chronicNonspecific back pain; Backache - chronic; Lumbar pain - chronic; Pain - back - chronic; Chronic back pain - low

 - Weakness in your legs or feet

 Low back pain can differ from person to person.
-The pain may be mild, or it can be so severe that you are unable to move.
+The pain may be mild, or it can be so severe that you cannot move.

 Depending on the cause of your back pain, you may also have pain in your leg, hip, or on the bottom of your foot.